Give Your Keyboard a Rest with Electronic Invoicing

 With the right AP automation, you have the ability to store and process information with a few clicks.
 Much of it is automatically routed to the correct e-file, anyway.
 Everything is organized and ready for tax time or an audit.

 So, you see, AP automation is the next logical step.
 Once upon a time we used ledger books.
 Then typewriters and carbon paper for copies (remember what “cc” used to mean?).
 Computing was the next step forward, but too many AP departments are stuck in the mindset that their computers are merely for reentry of what comes in on paper (hence, the shiny letter keys) rather than point-and-click data retrieval and automatic processing.
-AP automation cuts out all that inputting and does most of the busy work for you with lightning speed and far more accuracy.
+Electronic Invoicing cuts out all that inputting and does most of the busy work for you with lightning speed and far more accuracy.